Services in Pyhä-Luosto National Park

 - Private tourist services (pyha.fi) in the area rent out hiking equipment.

-- All the services at Pyhä-Luosto Visitor Centre Naava are on one floor and the building has toilets for the disabled.
+- All the services at Pyhä-Luosto Visitor Centre Naava are on one floor and the building has accessible toilets.
 The building is accessible by wheelchair and thresholds do not inhibit movement.

 - A level surfaced 300-metre-long sand-covered trail leads from the Rykimäkero parking area (along the road to Luosto) to Rykimäkero site.
 This trail is accessible by wheelchair.

-- There are toilets for the disabled at both Rykimäkero and Isokuru Ravine.
+- There are accessible toilets at both Rykimäkero and Isokuru Gorge.

 Other Services in the Surrounding Area